feathersjs-ecosystem/feathers-vuex/docs/model-classes.md

 ## Model Events <Badge text="2.3.0+" />

 Model classes are EventEmitter instances which emit service events when received (technically, EventEmitter methods are mixed onto each Model class).
 All FeathersJS events are supported.
+Oh, and one more thing: it works with `feathers-rest` (you won't receive socket events, but you can listen for when instances are created in other parts of the app.)

 Here’s an example of how to use it in a component:

 ```js
 export default {